bernardjason/aws-hellowebsql/README.md

 cd $HOME
 git clone https://github.com/bernardjason/aws-hellowebsql.git
 cd aws-hellowebsql
-bash setup create <random name, has to be something unique like as used for resources>
+bash setup.sh create <random name, has to be something unique like as used for resources>
 #After about 10-15 minutes script will end.
 To check state of Cloudfron update
 aws cloudfront   list-distributions | jq -r '.DistributionList.Items[] | [ .Id, .Status]'
 ```